pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2023-10-11-banana-bread.markdown

 - In a separate medium bowl, mash the banana.
 Add the rest of the wet ingredients - yogurt, <a href="/recipes/natural-peanut-butter">nut butter</a>, applesauce, egg, and maple syrup (or honey)<br><br>

 - Any kind of nut butter, like peanut or almond, will work.
-For a nut free version, use pumpkin seed or sunflower seed butter.
-Note that sunflower seed butter may turn the muffins green due to the reaction between the chlorophyll in the sunflower butter and the baking soda.
-It's perfectly safe to eat and doesn't alter the taste, just a cosmetic change<br><br>
+For a nut free version, use pumpkin seed butter or tahini<br><br>

+- If you're out of yogurt, you can instead double the nut butter (1/2 cup, 128 g) and eggs (2 large eggs)<br><br>

 - Pour the wet ingredients into the dry and mix just until smooth with a silicone spatula.
 Optionally fold in some chocolate chips<br><br>